 - 8.20 Policy EC2 applies to all development proposals for employment uses.
 It applies to the development of employment land in the locations referred to in policy EC1 and elsewhere in the Borough.
 Particular regard is to be had to how well an employment development can be integrated into its surroundings without causing unacceptable harm to the area's amenity. - 8.21 Employment opportunities are a finite resource and once lost to non-employment use, particularly residential use, they are unlikely to return to employment use.
-Therefore there is a policy presumption to retain employment sites, unless there is no reasonable prospect of the site continuing in that use. - 8.22 The Framework states that local plans should support economic enable sustainable growth and expansion of businesses in the rural areas by taking a positive approach to sustainable new development and conversions.
-It also says that local plans should promote enable the development and diversification of agricultural and other land based rural businesses.
+Therefore there is a policy presumption to retain employment sites, unless there is no reasonable prospect of the site continuing in that use. - 8.22 The Framework states that local plans should support economic growth and expansion in the rural areas by taking a positive approach to sustainable new development.
+It also says that local plans should promote the development and diversification of agricultural and other land based rural businesses.
 Sustainable agricultural diversification will be promoted as an important aspect of maintaining the rural economy.
-Sustainable Rural rural businesses, tourism or recreational uses will also be encouraged.
-Decisions should enable the retention and development of accessible local services and community facilities in line with the Framework. - 8.23 The SHELAA (update 2015) and Employment Land and Premises Study, 2012 both conclude that land in the countryside, will need to be released to meet the Borough's housing and employment land requirements, as well as some of Blackpool's employment requirement (i.e. 14 Ha). - 8.24 LCC is pursuing a plan to roll-out a network of superfast broadband across Lancashire.
+Rural businesses, tourism or recreational uses will also be encouraged. - 8.23 The SHELAA (update 2015) and Employment Land and Premises Study, 2012 both conclude that land in the countryside, will need to be released to meet the Borough's housing and employment land requirements, as well as some of Blackpool's employment requirement (i.e. 14 Ha). - 8.24 LCC is pursuing a plan to roll-out a network of superfast broadband across Lancashire.
 This will help to stimulate economic activity, increase business productivity and home working opportunities and attract investment into Fylde and Lancashire as a whole.